DankMemes4President/DVM-Recruitment-Task/README.md

 # Notes from me
-Site is available at http://localhost:8000/ecommerce if you're deplyoing locally
+Site is available at http://localhost:8000/ecommerce if you're deploying locally

 # DVM-Recruitment-Task